Codesamp-Rohan/file-upload-lib/README.md

     iconPosition: 'left'
   },
   labels: {
-    dropzoneText: 'Drop your files here or click'
+    dropzoneText: 'Drop your files here or click to upload' }
-  }
 }